randoromm/eesti-energia-test/README.md

 2. Improve elasticsearch SSL certificate management for more security.
       * Could also implement token/api key system here for more security.
 4. Encrypt .env file for more security.
-5. Create Dockerfiles for Elasticsearch and Kibana container building (Could create better setup for testing and canceling the setup on container fail).
+5. Create Dockerfiles for Elasticsearch and Kibana container building.
+      * This would allow better healthchecks control and failing the compose setup would be easier and more elegant.
       * OR Write the "initDockerCompose.sh" file in another scripting language to support all host machine environments (ex.
 Python).
       * The "initDockerCompose.sh could also be improved for smoother working and stdout.
 6. Configure Ansible properly with (ex. /etc/hosts, config, setup j2 templates).